SIRE: MBISS BRONZE GCH SHAINAKEES ABUNDANT ASSET IS MERCY ~ "MERCY"

 Ginny is our little sprite here at Darkenwald, very active and happy.

-While small, she still has a very solid body, a great tailset, a lovely head and earset and expression.
+While small in stature, she still has a very solid body, a great tailset, a lovely head and earset and expression.

 Ginny has OFA "Good" hips, normal elbows, tight patellas, normal eyes, and heart and is PHPT clear by descent.